deckhouse/deckhouse/docs/documentation/pages/SECURITY_SOFTWARE_SETUP.md

 kesl-control --set-settings 13 --add-exclusion /var/log/pods
 ```

+{% alert level="info" %}
-_Note:_ when adding, a notification may be shown that some directories do not exist.
+When adding, a notification may be shown that some directories do not exist.
 The rule will still be added (this is expected behavior).
+{% endalert %}

 ### Task 14.
 Web Threat Protection

-We recommended disabling it.
+We recommended disabling the task.
 If you need to enable the task for some reason, configure it independently to avoid affecting Deckhouse performance.

 If the task is enabled and its negative impact on Deckhouse is detected, disable the task by executing the command below: